UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Homeowners must hire a licensed plumber for interior repairs after a gas leak, while renters should immediately contact their property manager.

 Once the fire department or utility technician clears the immediate danger and shuts off the supply, the chaos settles into a frustrating waiting game.
-Typically, a technician will shut off the gas at the meter, test the surrounding area, and potentially place a red-tag notice on the malfunctioning appliance to indicate it is unsafe to use.
+Typically, a technician will shut off the gas at the gas meter and place a red-tag notice on the malfunctioning appliance.
 Who fixes the problem depends entirely on your housing situation.

-Homeowners are generally responsible for the plumbing running from the utility meter into the residence.
-You will need to hire a licensed, private plumber to repair the interior pipes before the utility company agrees to turn the fuel back on.
-The plumber will often need to perform a pressure test to pass local inspection before your service is restored.
+Homeowner Responsibilities: Homeowners are generally responsible for the plumbing running from the utility meter into the residence.
+You will need to hire a licensed, private plumber to repair the interior pipes.
+The plumber will often perform a pressure test to pass local inspection before your utility company restores the service.

 Upgrading to Eco-Conscious Electric Appliances